yuryshulaev/satori/README.md

 view.highlightUpdates = true;
 ```

 To inspect registered object observers, just explore the `[Symbol(proxyInternals)].observers` property of the proxy object in the developer tools of your browser.
-Most interesting fields of transactions are `element` and `name`.
+Most interesting observer fields are `element` and `name`.
 When you hover the `element` value, the actual element will usually be highlighted if it is visible.

 ## License